-- Consistancy is key.
-Make sure you find time everyday to work with your dog.
+- Consistency is key.
+Make sure you find time every day to work with your dog.

 - Keep the training session short.
 Ten minutes a day is all you need for improvement.

 - Remember to Socialize.
-Make sure you dog gets plenty of socialization even if it’s not always on it’s best behavior.
+Make sure your dog gets plenty of socialization even if it’s not always on its best behavior.

-- Remove or avoid your dogs triggers.
-If you are aware of you dogs triggers avoiding them can help during training.
+- Remove or avoid your dog’s triggers.
+If you are aware of your dog’s triggers avoiding them can help during training.